Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 1. The own task of the Agency shall be to ensure, through its Security Accreditation Board, the security accreditation of the governmental infrastructure and governmental services in accordance with Chapter II of Title V of Regulation (EU) 2021/696.

-(a) operation of the governmental infrastructure of the Programme;
+(a)all or part of the operational management of the governmental infrastructure of the Programme;

 4. Where activities are entrusted to the Agency, appropriate financial, human and administrative resources shall be ensured for their implementation.
-For this purpose, the Commission may allocate part of the budget for the activities entrusted to the Agency for the funding of human resources necessary for their implementation.
+For that purpose, the Commission may allocate part of the budget for the activities entrusted to the Agency for the funding of human resources necessary for their implementation.

 Role of ESA

-Security of the Programme
+CHAPTER VI - Security of the Programme

-General principles of security
+Principles of security

-Article 33 of Regulation (EU) 2021/696 shall apply to this Programme.
+Article 33 of Regulation (EU) 2021/696 shall apply to the Programme.

 Governance of security

-(a) the protection of infrastructure, both ground and space, and of the provision of services, particularly against physical or cyber-attacks, including interference with data streams;
+(a)the protection of infrastructure, both ground and space, and of the provision of services, particularly against physical or cyberattacks, including interference with data streams;

-(b) the control and management of technology transfers;
+(b)the control and management of technology transfers;

-(c) the development and preservation within the Union of the competences and know-how acquired;
+(c)the development and preservation within the Union of the competences and know-how acquired;

-(d) the protection of sensitive non-classified information and classified information.
+(d)the protection of sensitive non-classified information and classified information.

-3. Article 34(3) to (7) of Regulation (EU) 2021/696 shall apply to this Programme.
-For the purposes of this Regulation, the term ‘component’ in Article 34 of Regulation (EU) 2021/696 shall be read as ‘governmental infrastructure’ and all the references to Article 34(2) of Regulation (EU) 2021/696 shall be construed as references to paragraph 2 of this Article.
+4. Article 34(3) to (7) of Regulation (EU) 2021/696 shall apply to the Programme.
+For the purposes of this Regulation, the term ‘component’ in Article 34 of Regulation (EU) 2021/696 shall be read as ‘governmental infrastructure’, including governmental services, and all the references to Article 34(2) of Regulation (EU) 2021/696 shall be construed as references to paragraph 3 of this Article.

 Security of the system and services deployed